RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/1_2_checklist.md

 ## Seasons mask

-We made the Seasons mask smaller: we removed the 4 bits that were unused until 2.0.
-For 2.0 we have new changes planned.
+We made the Seasons mask smaller: we removed the 4 bits that are unused.
+For 2.0 we have new changes planned that will require new map changes.
 You can make your map use less memory by removing the layers not called 'ssSnowMask' from the FoliageMultiLayer.
 Then re-save the map.